People

 Biography

 Pallavi's research interests in plant biology are focussed on understanding and enhancing photosynthesis.
-She is interested in using both natural variation as well as cutting edge cell-specific approaches to improve the understanding of complex traits such as water use efficiency and whole plant water use strategy.
-She is a PI within Essex Plant Innovation Centre (EPIC), employing advanced interdisciplinary technologies to deliver a step change in agricultural productivity and sustainability.
-Research Group: Plant Molecular Physiology and Functional Genomics Head of Group: Dr Pallavi Singh Research Group Website: https://www.thepallavisinghlab.com/ Keen on being a part of the exciting research journey: We are interested in developing projects in the areas outlined in the Research section.
-If you are interested in coming to work with us, either as a PhD or as a postdoc, please contact Dr Pallavi Singh (pallavi.singh@essex.ac.uk).
+She is interested in using both natural variation as well as cutting edge single cell-specific approaches to improve the understanding of complex traits such as water use efficiency and whole plant water use strategy.
+The reserach group employs advanced interdisciplinary technologies to deliver a step change in agricultural productivity and sustainability.
+Pallavi is part of the UK Gatsby Plant Science Network and is a Gatsby Mentor.
+Research Group: Plant Molecular Physiology and Functional Genomics Head of Group: Dr Pallavi Singh Research Group Website: https://www.thepallavisinghlab.com/ Keen on being a part of the exciting research journey: We are interested in developing projects in the areas outlined in the research section.
+If you are interested in working with us, either as a PhD or as a postdoc, please contact Dr Pallavi Singh (pallavi.singh@essex.ac.uk).

 Qualifications